Pet insurance with dental cover

 How often should cats get dental cleaning?

-How often a pet needs dental cleaning depends on the individual pet's mouth, and level of periodontal disease present.
+How often a pet needs dental cleaning depends on the individual pet's mouth and the level of periodontal disease present.
 This should be discussed with your veterinarian at each annual visit.
-Getting a cleaning every 1 to 2 years is what many vets will recommend, though some pets may need it more frequently and some less.
-Brushing your pet’s teeth at home with a pet safe toothpaste and soft bristled toothbrush is the best thing you can do in between vet visits to promote good oral health.
+Getting a cleaning every one to two years is what many vets will recommend, though some pets may need it more frequently and some less.
+Brushing your pet’s teeth at home with a pet-safe toothpaste and soft-bristle toothbrush is the best thing you can do in between vet visits to promote good oral health.